alexanderkoller/pergamon/src/citation-styles.typ

   /// Will typically match the `bibstring` argument of
   /// @format-reference.
   ///
-  /// See the documentation for @default-bibstring in @sec:package:utility for
+  /// See the documentation for @default-long-bibstring in @sec:package:utility for
   /// more information on the bibstring table.
   ///
-  /// #todo[Check that this documentation is still there!]
-  ///
   /// -> dictionary
   bibstring: (:),

   /// Selects whether the long or short versions of the bibstrings should be used
   /// by default.
 This controls the rendering of "et al." and "n.d.".
   /// Acceptable values are "long" and "short".
+See the documentation
+  /// of @default-long-bibstring for details.
   ///
   /// -> str
   bibstring-style: "short",